mattharris/XtrackCad/app/lib/Readme.txt

 In order to prevent problems when moving files between different platforms, the symbol '½' was removed from the scale definitions and parameter files for narrow gauge definitions.
-As customary 'n30' is used instead.
+As customary '.5' or the corresponding gauge in inches eg. 30 is used instead.
 Layouts using the old definition can be still be loaded.
 Use the 'Layout Parameter' dialog to set the updated definition.

   Bugs fixed